AdobeDocs/experience-manager-64.pt-BR/help/release-notes/sp-release-notes.md

 **Segurança de documentos**

-* Problema com a criação de Política usando a Segurança de Documento.
+* Issue with Policy creation using Document Security.
 NPR-25586, NPR-25547: Hotfix do CQ-4247086

 **Forms - Foundation JEE**